appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 2. Select `File Systems` from the left navigation panel.
 3. Each item on the list has a visible Encrypted field that displays data at rest encryption status.
 4. Validate that this field reads `Encrypted` for all EFS file systems in all AWS regions.
+5. Repeat the above steps for each in-use region

 **From CLI:**